Conservation in Hong Kong: Facilities

-Park facilities provided in recreational sites include tables and benches, barbecue pits, litter bins, children's play epuipment, shelters, campsites, and toilets.
-Footpaths and family walks provide easy access to the hills and the woodlands for visitors to enjoy the scenic beauty of these areas.
+Park facilities provided in recreational sites include tables and benches, barbecue pits, litter bins, children's play equipment, shelters, campsites, and toilets.
+Footpaths and family walks provide access to the hills and the woodlands for visitors.
 Major paths are being improved and waymarked through the hilly terrain.

-The four long-distance hiking trails are very popular among hikers:
+The four long-distance hiking trails are considered to be popular among hikers: